MarxFoods.com All Prices Include Shipping!

-Kobe Beef Raw Brisket
+Wagyu Beef Raw Briskets

-A large, lean, more affordable cut with great flavor, Kobe briskets are best suited to slow cooking methods.
+A large, lean, more affordable cut with great flavor, wagyu briskets are best suited to slow cooking methods.
 Braised, smoked, poached or corned, they are often thin sliced before serving in sandwiches or with sides.

 Because of its large size, the brisket cut is a great choice for feeding a crowd at a party, buffet, or picnic.